 - Better muscle tone

-- Anti aging of the body both on the inside and out
+- Anti aging of the body, both on the inside and out.

 - Feelings of euphoria and bliss

-- Not affected by stress so much
+- Not affected by stress

 That’s a pretty impressive list, and something that you can work your way towards as you start to incorporate more raw foods into your diet.

-Sprouting and Soaking
+Sprouting And Soaking

-It is easy to sprout your own pulses, seeds and lentils at home, and often more cost effective.
-You can then add these sprouts to salads, stir-frys, or smoothies, or just eat them alone as a snack.
+It is easy to sprout your own pulses, seeds and lentils at home and often more cost effective.
+You can then add these sprouts to salads, stir-frys or smoothies; or just eat them alone as a snack.